This report is not a personal recommendation and does not take into account your personal circumstances or appetite for risk.

 Could the sharp November drop in British American Tobacco shares be an overcooked knee-jerk reaction to a threat that may or may not be enforced?
 Even if the threat to profits is real, the resilience that Imperial shares are showing could present an opportunity.

-If you see an exciting trade in FTSE Tobacco shares, get in touch with me to discuss your investment options.
+If you see an exciting trade in UK Index Tobacco shares, get in touch with me to discuss your investment options.

 Joe Nguyen, Trader, 16 November 2018